kiwidamien/StackedTurtles/content/metrics/bad_names.md

 #### Recall

 Recall asks "what fraction of the positive cases did I detect?".
 A recall of 70% would mean that 70% of the positive cases would trigger the detector.
 The remaining 30% would go undetected.
+Phrased in terms of a conditional probability:

+$$\text{Recall} = \text{P}(\text{Set off alarm | Was a positive case})$$

 In our traditional language:

 $$\text{Recall} = \frac{\text{(positives detected)}}{\text{(total number of positive cases)}} = \frac{\text{TP}}{\text{TP} + \text{FN}}$$